visit-dav/visit/src/doc/using_visit/Animation/Animation_basics.rst

 ~~~~~~~~~~~~~~~

 Since scientific databases usually consist of dozens to thousands of time
 states.
-Those time states can reside in any number of actual files.
+Those time-states can reside in any number of actual files.
 Some
-database file formats support multiple time states in a single file while other
+database file formats support multiple time-states in a single file while other
-formats require each time state to be located in its own file.
+formats require each time-state to be located in its own file.
 When all time
 states are in their own file, it is important for VisIt to know which files
 comprise the database.
 VisIt attempts to use automatic file grouping to
 determine which files are in a database but sometimes it is better if you